 - Wing Span Range (male to female) - 27-30mm

 - Butterfly Conservation priority: Low

 - Low European Status: Not threatened

 The main species used is Cock’s-foot (Dactylis glomerata), although the butterfly may use several other grasses including Creeping Soft-grass (Holcus mollis), Common Couch (Elytrigia repens), Timothy (Phleum pratense), Meadow Foxtail (Alopecurus pratensis), False Brome (Brachypodium sylvaticum), and Tor-grass (B. pinnatum).
 It rarely uses Yorkshire-fog (Holcus lanatus), the preferred foodplant of the Small Skipper.

-The buttterfly is found in open sunny situations, such as tall, dry grasslands, roadside verges, disused railway lines, woodland rides and acid grasslands, as well as coastal marshes.
+Found in tall, dry grasslands in open sunny situations, especially roadside verges, woodland rides and acid grasslands as well as coastal marshes.